 The Abortion Rights Campaign (ARC) is a grassroots all-volunteer group dedicated to achieving free, safe and legal abortion care everywhere on the island of Ireland, for everyone who wants or needs it.
 ARC was one of the three core groups that formed the civil society organisation Together for Yes, which successfully campaigned for a Yes vote in the referendum to repeal the 8th amendment from the Irish constitution in May 2018.

 ARC continues to work at a grassroots level to promote stigma-busting around abortion, community and public education, pro-choice visibility in the media and policy work geared towards ensuring abortion legislation provides free, safe and legal care for all.

 ARC also organises the annual March for Choice, which has taken place in Dublin every year since 2012.
 We have a network of regional groups all over the island of Ireland – find your local group here.

 The Aims of the Abortion Rights Campaign

-To promote support for stigma-free access to free, safe and legal abortion care in Ireland under the current Health (Regulation of Termination of Pregnancy) Bill; to advocate for greater access to abortion care in future revisions of the Bill; to push for the introduction of extensive abortion legislation in Northern Ireland, and to ensure the health of people in pregnancy is protected in line with international human rights standards
+To promote support for stigma-free access to free, safe and legal abortion care in Ireland under the current Health (Regulation of Termination of Pregnancy) Bill; to advocate for greater access to abortion care in future; to push for the introduction of extensive abortion legislation in Northern Ireland, and to ensure the health of people in pregnancy is protected in line with international human rights standards

-To educate the public and policy makers about the need to expand the right to legal abortion care under broader circumstances than allowed for under the Health (Regulation of Termination of Pregnancy) Bill 2018.
+To educate the public and policy makers about the need to expand the right to legal abortion care.

 To lift the stigma and silence surrounding abortion and reproductive healthcare choices through educational programmes and awareness raising projects, and by facilitating people to share their abortion experiences in supportive and empowering environments.